 The Nectar Credit Card delivers a solid overall rewards rate, with cardholders able to earn around 1% across all categories of spending (except warehouse spending earns 0.5%)—this makes the Amex card 10X more rewarding than the competing Sainsbury's Nectar card on general spending (Sainsbury's card delivers 1% on Sainsbury's spend, but only .1% on other general spending).

-Rewards are earned in the form of Nectar points when you make purchases with the card.
-Technically, you'll earn 2 Nectar points for every £1 spent—these are in addition to the Nectar points you earn on purchases at Nectar partners as part of the Nectar loyalty program.
+Technically, you'll earn rewards of 2 Nectar points for every £1 spent on the Amex Nectar card—these are in addition to the Nectar points you earn on purchases at Nectar partners as part of the Nectar loyalty program.
 As Nectar points are worth approximately 0.5 pence each, the rewards rate is an extra 1% (2 points/£1 * £0.005/point = 1%) of your card purchases.

 You can earn 3 points per £1 spent at Nectar partners when paying with the Amex Nectar card and using a loyalty card, making the effective rewards 1.5% at Nectar partners.
 There's also a Welcome Bonus of 20,000 Nectar points is valued at £100—to earn this, spend at leat £2,000 in the first 3 months of card ownership.